OwenT2424/operating-systems-cw-journal/week7.md

 <img width="532" height="153" alt="Screenshot 2025-12-22 085026" src="https://github.com/user-attachments/assets/2dd587a9-fe1b-4dd5-8a79-25a61e522a44" />

-A network security assessment was performed using nmap to identify exposed services on the Ubuntu Server.
-The scan confirmed that only SSH (port 22) is accessible, with all other ports closed, indicating a minimal external attack surface.
+A network security assessment was performed using nmap to identify exposed services on the Ubuntu Server [2].
+The scan confirmed that only SSH (port 22) is accessible, with all other ports closed, indicating a minimal external attack surface [3].

 ## 4. Access Control Verification